EdinOmics/A-Python-Dash-App-and-cPanel-workflow-to-automate-metabolomics-data-analyses-and-visualisation/AppCode/README_DeployAppInfo.md

 # Steps to set up and initially deploy this Python Dash App via cPanel
 ### Note: As some files are overwritten during this process, ensure that you have copies of app.py and passenger_wsgi.py in separate directories before you start these steps.

-1) Set up the home directory for your Dash App within `public_html`
+1) Set up the home directory for your Dash App within `public_html` of cPanel
-2) Nagivate to the "Setup Python App" option within the "Software" tab
+2) Nagivate to the "Setup Python App" option within cPanel's "Software" tab
 3) Select "CREATE APPLICATION"
 4) Set up the app environment with the following settings:
    * Python version = 3.9.19